GoogleChrome/ip-protection/Masked-Domain-List.md

 appenda.com                                      | Appenda                                                        | Not Impacted By Script Blocking
 appier.com                                       | Appier                                                         | Not Impacted By Script Blocking
 appier.net                                       | Appier                                                         | Not Impacted By Script Blocking
+woopra-ns.com                                    | Appier                                                         | Not Impacted By Script Blocking
+woopra.com                                       | Appier                                                         | Not Impacted By Script Blocking
 applifier.com                                    | Applifier                                                      | Not Impacted By Script Blocking
 applovin.com                                     | Applovin                                                       | Not Impacted By Script Blocking
+axon.ai                                          | Applovin                                                       | Not Impacted By Script Blocking
 mopub.com                                        | Applovin                                                       | Not Impacted By Script Blocking
 appsflyer.com                                    | AppsFlyer                                                      | Not Impacted By Script Blocking
 apxl.io                                          | Apxl.io                                                        | Not Impacted By Script Blocking